Aliases for ODF2 Gene

 GeneCards Summary for ODF2 Gene

 ODF2 (Outer Dense Fiber Of Sperm Tails 2) is a Protein Coding gene.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include structural molecule activity.
+Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Organelle biogenesis and maintenance.
+GO annotations related to this gene include structural molecule activity and Rab GTPase binding.
 An important paralog of this gene is ODF2L.

 UniProtKB/Swiss-Prot for ODF2 Gene